JazzXHiro/Obsidian/1 - Rough Notes/R&M.md

 - **Inclusivity** - Regardless of physical/mental ability everyone has a right to a good piece of entertainment.
 - **Legal responsibility** - Accesibility is increasingly becoming part of  digital accessibility laws.
-- **Expands audience** - Making games more accessible increases the potential user base and community ZZZZZZZZZ
+- **Expands audience** - Making games more accessible increases the potential user base and community engagement.
+- **Artistic Integrity** -

 ---